 A useful addition would be the ability to adjust the strap to a position in which it could be worn around the neck, but unfortunately the design does not allow for this.
 However, there are other tailored straps available for such a purpose, and this sling strap is among the best in its class.

-Peak Design Slide Camera Strap
+3. Peak Design Slide Camera Strap